davidmcclure/textplot/README.md

 [################################] 500/500 - 00:00:03
 ```

-Then, you can do whatever with the graph.
-Eg, computing degree centralities:
+`build_graph()` returns an instance of `textplot.graphs.Skimmer`, which gives access to an instance of `networkx.Graph`.
+Eg, to get degree centralities:

 ```bash
 In [3]: import networkx as nx